 Do Not Post False Information on Social Media.

-We know that all kinds of news are circulating online, and 99% of them are false.
+We know that all kinds of news are circulating online, and 99% are false.
 Even though your intentions could be good, do not inform your clients of such things until you are 100% sure they are true.
 This will only create mistrust.

 Do Not Forget to Keep Track of Your Competitors.

 But, besides being a fantastic channel to keep you connected with your customers during the outbreak, it is also an opportunity to track what your competitors are doing to keep their businesses up and running.
-Not doing this is a big mistake, for many reasons:
+Not doing this is a big mistake for many reasons:

-- be sure that your competitors are tracking what you are doing.
+- Be sure that your competitors are tracking what you are doing.

 Ways for Your Business to Stay Ahead During the Coronavirus Pandemic – Delivered!